PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 If you need software that is not install, your will mostly likely have to do it yourself.

+## Where to install software

+We recommend that your create a directory such as `/home/<YourNetID>/software` to store and build software.
+Your home directory is backed-up.
+Be sure to run the `checkquota` command regularly to make sure you have enough space.

 ## Installing Python Packages on the HPC Clusters

 See [this guide](https://github.com/PrincetonUniversity/installing_python_packages) for installing Python packages.